Support government changes

 Backdating

-If we need to backdate a government or split a single government into two distinct dates, we need to run a rake task to republish all political content from Whitehall to properly associate content with the government at it’s first published date:
+If we need to backdate a government or split a single government into two distinct dates, we need to run a rake task to republish all political content from Whitehall to properly associate content with the government at its first published date:

 k exec deploy/whitehall-admin -- rake election:republish_political_content